iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 ## Data analysis

-### nMDS analysis & SIMPER
+### nMDS analysis & MvaBund

+Non-metric multidimensional scaling (NMDS) ordination was used to assess settlement patterns between models and within scenarios using Bray-Curtis dissimilarities measures with a square root transform.
+For this analysis models were treated as sites and settlement regions were treated as species.
+Regions were used instead of reefs due to non-convergance when analysing the reefs.
+NMDS was conducted using the r package *vegan*.
 Cluster analysis of the behaviour and OVM strategies scenarios was performed used a Bray-Curtis dissimilarity measure, and the average-link clustering method.
+To tests for differences between models with each scenario, generalised linear models (GLMs) using negative binomial distributions were used in conjunction with a site based resampling approach.
+The r package *mvabund* was used for this analysis.

-### Metrics
+### Connectivity Metrics

+The connectivity metrics of self-recruitment, local retention, settlement success and dispersal distance (**FORMAT see definitions**) were calculated for each scenarios.
+One-way ANOVAs were used to test for differences between models within each scenario, and Student-Newman-Keuls (SNK) post-hoc tests were used to make comparisons between groups if the overall ANOVA was significant.
+The R package *ConnMattTools* [CITE] was used to obtain connectivity metrics, and the package *agricolae* [CITE] was used to perform SNK tests.

 ### Graph theory

+To test differences in connectivity patterns for each of the models with a scenrio, we used a graph theory analyses.
+Connectance, the proportion of the links between natal and settlement sites in a graph compared to the theoretical maximum, was used to compare the models.
+The r package *igraph* was used for this analysis.

 # Results